On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Results Analysis

+The left part in Table \ref{table:Pool_sage} presents the results of the NLP dataset when training with the GraphSAGE model.
+Hybrid pooling operators can always help \emph{Manifold-mixup} in improving test accuracy.
+For example, in evaluating the performance of hybrid pooling operators, we observe that 4 out of the 9 operators achieve better performance compared with MAXPOOL on both Gossipcop-Profile and Politifact-Bert.
+Interestingly, while operator Type 1 demonstrates the best performance in most cases, the results from the column Average indicate that operator Type 3 is the optimal choice for the Gossipcop dataset.
+Type 1 and Type 3 demonstrate the best performance, as indicated by the Average column.
+Compared to MAXPOOL, Type 1 performs an average accuracy improvement of 0.32\%, which is slightly better than Type 3, at 0.30\%.
+The same conclusion holds in the comparison with GMT, where Type 1 (1.50\% on average) still outperforms Type 3 (1.32\% on average).

+The left part in Table \ref{table:Pool_gin} is the results of the GIN model.
+Surprisingly, in all cases examined, both operator Type 1 and operator Type 3 consistently outperform MAXPOOL on both the Gossipcop and Politifact datasets.
+Compared with GMT, the operator Type 1 improves the accuracy by up to 2.10\% in Gossipcop-Profile and 1.58\% on the Politifact-Bert, respectively.
+Also, results from the column Average show that the operator Type 1 is still the best choice for both the Gossipcop and Politifact datasets.
+We focus on Type 1, Type 2, and Type 3 for the average comparison, as the Average column indicates that these three types of hybrid pooling operators perform the best.
+Compared to MAXPOOL, Type 1 exhibits the highest average accuracy improvement, at up to 0.86\%, followed by Type 2 at 0.39\% and Type 3 at 0.32\%.
+Moving to GMT, we reach the same conclusion as with MAXPOOL, where Type 1 achieves the highest average improvement, up to 0.97\%, followed by Type 2 with 0.56\% and Type 3 with 0.48\%.

 Table \ref{table:results2} presents the results of PL datasets.
-We can see that the advanced graph pooling methods are more helpful than the max pooling method for Mixup when dealing with PL data, where the best results are always from the hybrid pooling methods.
-Similar to the results of traditional NLP datasets, the type 1 pooling method outperforms the max pooling method in most situations (11 out of 12 cases).
-Unlike the NLP datasets, the type 3 pooling method consistently achieves better results than max pooling.
-In PL datasets, the gap between using advanced and max pooling methods can be up to 1.46\% of clean accuracy (GIN, Java250, Type6) and 10.21\% of robustness (GIN, Python800, Type3).
+We can see that the advanced graph pooling operators, including GMT and hybrid pooling operators, are more helpful than the MAXPOOL for \emph{Mainfold-Mixup} when dealing with PL data, where the best results are always from the hybrid pooling operators.
+Similar to the results of traditional NLP datasets, the Type 1 hybrid pooling operator outperforms MAXPOOL in most situations (6 out of 8 cases).
+Unlike the NLP datasets, the operator Type 3 consistently achieves better results than MAXPOOL.
+In PL datasets, the gap between using GMT and hybrid pooling operators can be up to 2.36\% of clean accuracy (GIN-Virtural, Python800, Type 1).
+When considering average improvement, we focus on Type 1 and Type 3 across all GNNs, as they demonstrate better performance compared to others in the results.
+Compared to MAXPOOL, Type 1 exhibits a better average accuracy improvement of 0.59\% compared to Type 3, which is 0.44\%.
+In the case of GMT, Type 1 also outperforms Type 3 in average accuracy improvement, with 0.92\% compared to 0.90\%.

+\textbf{Statistical analysis.} To check the significance of the impact of hybrid pooling on the model accuracy, we conduct a statistical analysis.
+Specifically, we use \emph{Wilcoxon signed-rank test}~\cite{woolson2007wilcoxon} to analyze the significance.
+Since there are many comparisons, we adapt \emph{Bonferroni correction}~\cite{armstrong2014use} to adjust the \emph{P-values} before concluding.
+The upper component in Table~\ref{table:statistical_test_accuracy_robustness} presents the comparison between pooling operators and No Aug, MAXPOOL, and GMT.
+From the results, we can see that Type1 significantly outperforms the three baselines both on PL and NLP.
+In most cases, hybrid pooling operators such as Type 4, Type 5, Type 6, and Type 9 are significantly worse than the baselines.